Vision-Software-LLC/Vision-UI/Documentation.md

 --[[

 Text = The slider text
+ValueOnly = Text that appears after shown value.
+E.g. 50 bananas, or slider is moved, 20 bananas.
 Scale = The range of the slider.
 0.1 = 0-10, 1 = 0-100, 2 = 0-100, etc...
 Callback = The script/function executed after the slider value is changed